gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Mac prerequisites

-To install Gatsby and Node.js, we recommend you to use [Homebrew](https://brew.sh/).
+To install Gatsby and Node.js, it is recommended to use [Homebrew](https://brew.sh/).
 A little set-up in the beginning can save you from some headaches later on!

 ### How to install or verify Homebrew on your computer: